Newly released Osama Bin Laden document describes Iran, Al Qaeda link

 The videos include footage of Bin Laden's son Hamza's wedding, which reportedly took place in Iran.
 Hamza, now in his 20's, is increasingly seen as his father's successor as head of Al Qaeda.

 Bin Laden also apparently downloaded a 2005 MSNBC interview of former CIA Director James Woolsey by Alex Witt that focused on the Iraq War.
-Jihadist beheading and a recruiting video AQI leader Zarqawi him shooting in the desert.
-Now deceased.
+His collection of videos included a jihadist beheading video and a recruiting video featuring Iraqi Al Qaeda leader Abu Musab al-Zarqawi, who was killed in a 2006 U.S. airstrike.

 But the videos also include many that seem more designed to alleviate boredom than to promote jihad, and reveal a weakness for slapstick humor.
 Found on Bin Laden's computer were episodes of "America's Funniest Home Videos," the cartoon "Tom and Jerry," and several viral videos, including "Charlie Bit My Finger" — a YouTube staple from 2007 featuring a kid biting his brother that was once the most viewed YouTube video of all time.